false-schemers/s5iof/README.md

 ## Scheme Compatibility

-SIOF is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, multiple return values, and has a hygienic macro system.
+S5IOF is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, multiple return values, and has a hygienic macro system.
 It is mostly R5RS-compatible, but it has the following known limitations and deviations from the standard:

-  *  there is a simple `define-macro` facility for S-expression rewriting
-  *  `read` and `string->symbol` are case-sensitive
-  *  `eval` is single-argument; environment functions are not implemented
   *  fixnums are limited to 24 bits, flonums are doubles
   *  no support for bignums/rational/complex numbers
-  *  `max` and `min` do not preserve inexactness
-  *  `dynamic-wind` has pre-R^6RS semantics
+  *  `eval` ignores its optional second argument; environment functions are stubs
   *  some run-time errors such as zero division and fixnum overflows trigger asserts in C code unless `NDEBUG` is defined during compilation
   * `transcript-on` and `transcript-off` are not implemented